 Brew with fresh boiling water and infuse for 3 to 5 minutes

-Type of Tea: Loose Leaf Black Tea.
+Type of Tea: Loose Black Tea.

-Origin: The Fujian province, China.
+Origin: Fujian province, China.

-Brewing Instructions: Brew using freshly boiled water and infuse for 3 to 5 minutes.
+Brewing Instructions: Brew using freshly boiled water.
+Infuse for 3 to 5 minutes.

 Colour in Cup: Coppery liquor, dark in tone.

-Health PointsHydration, Refreshing, Relaxing
+- Health PointsHydration, Refreshing, Relaxing

-Time of DayBreakfast, Afternoon
+- Time of DayBreakfast, Afternoon